bitpay/bwdb/README.md

 **Note**: Currently in active development

-# Bitcore Wallet Database
+# bwdb

 A database for high and low volume bitcoin wallets

 ## Database Design

-Data is stored in a [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree) using the key/value pairs shown below.
-Design is optimized for wallet queries for balances, txids, transactions, addresses and utxos.
-Multiple wallets are supported with several million addresses and transactions.
+Wallet data is stored in a [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree) using the key/value pairs shown below.
+The design is optimized for wallet queries for balances, txids, transactions, addresses and utxos.
+Multiple wallets are supported, each with several million addresses and transactions.

 ### Structures